-Rapid Nutrition, as a Group, generates revenues from sales and licensing of various health food and sports nutrition products, including the new AzureneTM formula and updated the flagship SystemLSTM weight loss brand.
-The method for recognising revenue varies depending on the type of sale being made:
+Rapid Nutrition, as a Group, generates revenue from sales of various health food and sports nutrition products.
+The method for recognising revenue depending on the type of sale being made:

-Retail sales
+Online sales

 These sales are recognised at the date the stock is segregated from other inventory, ready for collection or delivery in accordance with these customers terms of trade.